Vicmart1/metro.css/README.md

 <li>Run the following command:
 <pre><code>metro.py [Your Data Sheet] [Output HTML File]</pre></code>
 where [Your Data Sheet] is the document you created in the last step and [Output HTML File] is the specified name of the html file</li>
-<li>Open your output html file to ensure the timeline is correct.
-Occasionaly glitches can occur.
-To fix mistakes, simply edit the data sheet and run the python command listed above again.</li>
-<li>Once you're done, use your output html file anywhere</li>
 </ul>

 # Markup Rules
 A timeline can have a maximum of 3 concurrent lines, though line colors can change at any time.
 Lines must be specified in the following order:
 <ul>